 Loading Menu...

-These use Kenyon's primary logotype by default; brand extensions are available from Kenyon's Visual Identity Guidelines and Resources.
+These are unofficial templates that use Kenyon's primary logotype by default; brand extensions (e.g., college- or program-specific logos) are available from the Kenyon Brand Guide:

 Templates adapted from UNC Chapel Hill's Health Sciences Library research poster guide